devops-school/helloworld-java-maven/readme.txt

 This is my fixed for dadlasd CTS 2
-For any questions - Please email me at DevOps@RajeshKumar.xyz
+For any questions - Please email me at DevOps@RajeshKumar.xyz1
 # ========================NEXUS==============================

 <distributionManagement>